ankasru/utils-ts/README.md

 - callback - function, which be called with debounce;
 - timeout - number of milliseconds after which function will be called, updates after interact with function;
+- initialInvoke - call callback if timer is not started;

 ```typescript
 const search = async.debounce({